Cassius

 The Quarrel That Almost Breaks the Cause

-Act 4, Scene 3 — the long quarrel scene at Sardis — is one of Shakespeare's most extraordinary studies of male friendship under stress.
-Brutus has condemned Cassius's man for taking bribes; Cassius has written letters in his defence; the letters have been ignored; and Brutus has accused Cassius of corruption to his face.
-The exchange that follows is the play's most concentrated portrait of Cassius's volatility.
+A4S3, the long quarrel scene at Sardis, is one of Shakespeare's great studies of friendship under strain.
+Brutus has condemned one of Cassius's men for taking bribes; Cassius defended him; the defence was ignored; and now Brutus has accused Cassius of corruption to his face.
+What follows is the most concentrated portrait of Cassius's volatility in the play.

 Original